Security Audit and Lynis

 All Companies need to take an SSA from tile to time by an outside Agency.
 It's a stressful time for IT Managers and DevOps to prepare and fix all minor bugs and to be ready in time.
 Many corporations with ISO 9001 and ISO 27001 certs has written protocols to follow visa-vi testing and setting up services.
 The problem is to keep them up to date.
 Enterprises uses tools like Lynis to cope with it.

-I will show you a way to do a DIY SSA for your Servers with a tool called Lynis witch is Free and Open Source Software (FOSS).
+I will demonstrate a method for performing a DIY SSA for your servers using Lynis, a tool that is Free and Open Source Software (FOSS).
 They also provide Lynis Enterprise - SaaS for $3/system/month, SaaS Premium has many added features like a dashboard.
 For large Enterprises (100+ systems) they provide special pricing.

 The Dashboard in Lynis Enterprise -SaaS